 History and Purpose

-42nd Street Moon, based in San Francisco, was one of only four theatre groups in the nation whose mission was to present “staged concert performances” of classic Broadway musicals of the 1920s through the 1970s.
-When the company presented staged concerts, actors held scripts in-hand throughout the performance, usually accompanied by a single piano, and there were no sets or elaborate costumes.
+42nd Street Moon, based in San Francisco, was one of only four theatre groups in the nation whose mission was to present staged concert performances of classic Broadway musicals of the 1920s through the 1970s.
+Actors held scripts in-hand throughout the performance, usually accompanied by a single piano, and there were no sets or elaborate costumes.

-The company continued in this concert format for 15 years, however, in 2008 the "Moonie" actors put down their scripts and were introduced to costumes, choreography, and full blocking.
-While the props and scenery remain simple, 42nd Street Moon now presents fully staged musicals in an intimate setting, with no amplified sound, using only the natural voice and spare instrumentation, allowing audiences to participate in the here and now, the very essence of live theatre.
+The company continued in this concert format for 15 years, however, in 2008 we put down their scripts and added costumes, choreography, and full blocking.
+While the props and scenery remain simple, 42nd Street Moon now presents fully staged musicals in an intimate setting, with no amplified sound, using only the natural voice and spare instrumentation, allowing audiences to focus on the performances and the craftsmanship of the material and the music.

 Moon mounts five productions every year and serves a loyal constituency who participate with both regular audience attendance and a solid base of contributed income.

 42nd Street Moon is one of the first of the now increasingly popular “musical revival companies” and has presented over 100 concert versions or intimately produced musicals since its founding in 1993.
-After Ian Marshall Fisher’s Discover the Lost Musicals series in London, 42nd Street Moon is the next oldest, worldwide, of these companies devoted to the preservation and performance of “lost” musical theater in concert.
+After Ian Marshall Fisher’s Discover the Lost Musicals series in London, 42nd Street Moon is the next oldest, worldwide, of these companies devoted to the preservation and performance of “lost” musical theater.
 We have presented the American premieres of lost musical scores such as Jerome Kern’s Three Sisters, which was written in 1934 but never heard in America until our 1995 season, 61 years later, then revived again with additional material in 2011.
 In other cases, we have given the public the first production of a musical since its original Broadway run, such as Rodgers and Hart’s 1926 musical Peggy-Ann.